romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Who can view Dependabot alerts in a GitHub repository?
+Q: Who can view Dependabot alerts in a GitHub repository?
 <details><summary>Show the answer</summary><p>

 - **Users with 'Write' or higher permissions**